tess-vu/hot-city-heated-calls/Project Report.md

     -   park
 -   Public Transport
     -   station

-### Urban Built and Spatial Data
+Justification for these variables are that quantifiable metrics of greenery such as tree canopy and NDVI, as well as water coverage, could help explore the relationship between their roles in heat mitigation and alleviating air pollution within cities, and how they could potentially affect QoL requests as a byproduct.
+In addition, the impervious surface can suggest high heat absorption throughout the city at high percentages, and this is the same case with the building heights and densities.
+While many of these environmental and urban forms may be multicollinear, the goal is striving for interpretation rather than maximizing prediction, and this helps to explore the different properties of a city.

 ## 2.3.
 OLS Regression Model

-OLS regression was used as the foundational statistical model in this study because it provides an interperatable, baseline framework for understanding the linear associations between environmental, socioeconomic, urban morphology, and spatial accessibility characteristics and the dependent variable of heat-related QoL 311 complaints per capita.
+OLS regression was used as the foundational statistical model in this study because it provides an interpretable, baseline framework for understanding the linear associations between environmental, socioeconomic, urban morphology, and spatial accessibility characteristics and the dependent variable of heat-related QoL 311 complaints per capita.

-Separate cross-sectional OLS models were estimated for extreme heat weeks defined as those with at least two extreme heat days, and normal heat weeks defined as those with less than two extreme heat days, with each of the 2,225 observations representing a census tract by week.
+Separate cross-sectional OLS models were estimated for extreme heat weeks defined as those with at least two extreme heat days, and normal heat weeks defined as those with less than two extreme heat days, with each of the 2225 observations representing a census tract by week.

-Predictors were structured into three conceptual categories, which were added incrementally to assess the added explanatory value of each predictor block: Environmental Predictors, Socioeconomic Predictors, and Urban Morphology Predictors.
+Features were structured into three conceptual categories, which were added incrementally to assess the added explanatory value of each predictor block: Urban Environmental Features, Urban Socioeconomic Features, and Urban Built and Spatial Features.

 **Urban Environmental Features:** NDVI, percent tree canopy, percent impervious surface, and water cover ratio (WCR).